+The lights can be seen at any time of the year but March and September will give you greater odds of spotting them here on the north shore.
 To increase your chances of seeing brighter lights, it helps to get out of town as many cities are “polluted” by light and the shield of street lights can hide your view of the atmosphere lights.
-There are a number of places on the North Shore we recommend visiting when the chances of spotting Northern Lights are the greatest.
-They include:
+It also helps if the moon is not bright, the darker the sky the better.

 1. Hawk Ridge, Duluth